 To keep with a vintage remodel feel, we used small hex tiles throughout the bathroom flooring.
 A medium gray grout was chosen to give it a worn look and keep it from being too stuffy.

 The matching vanities were painted in a bright cheery blue.
 The cabinet builders built-in a pull out drawer step in each vanity for little ones to reach the sink with ease.
+This convenient stepstool comes in very handy!
 I love the oversize shiny pulls and knobs.

 For an easy clean surface we selected a Quartz solid countertop.
 This one is so beautiful, it has little bits of reflective mirror throughout.
 The mirror gives the illusion of tiny blue bits that match the painted vanity as well.
 Really magical, especially for a child’s bath.
 I chose all the hardware in polished chrome for a fresh crisp feel.